Does Moral Philosophy Rest on a Mistake?

 "Does Moral Philosophy Rest on a Mistake?" is an article published by H. A. Prichard in Mind in 1912.
 It discusses the validity of the question "Why be moral?".

 Content

 Prichard begins by describing "a vague sense of dissatisfaction with the whole subject" which led to him writing the paper.
 He finds this dissatisfaction to have its origin in attempts to answer the question "Why be moral?".
 He argues that such answers reduced to the two following cases:

-Either they state that we ought to do so and so, because, as we see whein we fully apprehend the facts, doing so will be for our good, i.e. really, as I would rather say, for our advantage, or, better still, for our happiness; or they state that we ought to do so and so, because something realised either in or by the action is good.
+Either they state that we ought to do so and so, because, as we see when we fully apprehend the facts, doing so will be for our good, i.e. really, as I would rather say, for our advantage, or, better still, for our happiness; or they state that we ought to do so and so, because something realised either in or by the action is good.